Day 1: The day we decided what road to take

 Day 8: The day Zach did all the talking

 Although we were not feeling good and the weather was bad, we really wanted to keep moving toward the coast so we hiked around 4 hours to Mawelelo.
 When we arrived, the village was already assembled, so once again I presented our work.
 By this time, Matt was really not feeling good.
 His fever had spiked and he was struggling to keep food down.
-Joey was feeling exhausted from the hiking.
-We began to wonder if we were going to make it out of the mountains without a helicopter rescue mission.

 Day 9: The day it rained on our dreams